 So, all of you that are on the line, watching this, if you’re like me and, you know, you heard in the introduction that I’ve been doing this for, I’ll just say, 25 plus years to not date myself beyond that already, huge number.

-I’ve worked with just about every analytics tool out there from Oracle of business objects to Cognos to micro structures that low Power BI.
+I’ve worked with just about every analytics tool out there from Oracle of business objects to Cognos to micro structures, Power BI.

-And so, you know, I’m very familiar with the, quote unquote, moderate away on the old-school ETL pipelines.
+And so, I’m very familiar with the moderate way on the old-school ETL pipelines.

-And when I heard it incorta, I was probably like, you know, I get it right.
+And when I heard of Incorta, I was probably like, you know, I get it right.

-So, you know, I’m not going to go revivalists Preacher Anya here at all, but I’m asking you to kind of take a step back and there’s a bit of an evangelical Elite.
-If you will, that, I’m going to ask you to take here, potentially.
-So, hopefully, you can see my screen here.
+So, I’m not going to go revivalists preacher here, but I’m asking you to take a step back and there’s a bit of an evangelical.

-And I’m in the incorta environment.
-Now, what I’m going to do is, I’m going to run you through a quick demo of the product that shows how we can ingest a large amount of data from an ERP like system, and combine it with some other data around the weather to do a combined analysis of how the weather impacts sales.
+And I’m in the Incorta environment.
+Now, what I’m going to do is run you through a quick demo of the product that shows how we can ingest a large amount of data from an ERP like system, and combine it with some other data around the weather to do a combined analysis of how the weather impacts sales.